Company knowledge is siloed, and documentation is not always up to date.

 Here are the features that you get with the base plan for each tool, the pricing, and how they compare to Archbee.

-Compared to Gitbook, Archbee is cheaper, but not by a lot.
-When you hit the 5 users, additional members are $5 for Archbee; with Gitbook, every user after your first 5 is charged an additional $8 per month/user.
+Compared to Gitbook, Archbee is more accessabile with the starting paid plans.
+When you hit the 5 users, additional members are $4 for Archbee; with Gitbook, every user after your first 5 is charged an additional $8 per month/user.

 One thing to consider is that the content exported from Gitbook cannot be imported back to Gitbook (they mention this in the export option).
 You might want to consider this in the long run.
 We actually created a Gitbook import option for users that wanted to migrate to Archbee.